Flags of Elizabeth II: United Kingdom

 Upon the death of her father, Princess Elizabeth became Queen Elizabeth II and therefore adopted the Royal Standard.
 This flag was used to represent the Queen not only in the United Kingdom but also overseas when she made state visits.
 It is the royal arms in banner form undifferentiated.

 Sierra Leone

-The Queen's Sierra Leonean standard was created time when she visited Sierra Leone in 1961, in her capacity as Queen of Sierra Leone.
+The Queen's Sierra Leonean standard was created when she visited Sierra Leone in 1961, in her capacity as Queen of Sierra Leone.
 The flag featured the coat of arms of Sierra Leone in banner form, which depicts a lion beneath a zigzag border, representing the Lion Mountains, after which the country was named.
 It also had three torches which symbolized peace and dignity.
 At the base were wavy bars depicting the sea.
 A blue disc of the crowned letter "E", surrounded by a garland of gold roses defaced the flag, which is taken from the Queen's Personal Flag.
 The Sierra Leonean standard also served as the inspiration for the design and layout of her personal standard for Canada.

 This flag ceased to be used when Sierra Leone became a republic in 1971.